anyaevostinar/anyaevostinar.github.io/classes/361-s25/lab-neighborfinder.md

 ## Setup
 (A lot of this is similar/identical to how you will set things up for your CA homework.)

-1. Open the Neighbor Finder Github classroom assignment (linked on Moodle), which will make a GitHub repository with starter code.
+1. Open the Neighbor Finder Classroom Link (linked on Moodle), which will make a GitHub repository with starter code.

 2. Open Terminal and clone your repository:
 ```